 In his only season at Cincinnati (2009), he was charged with replacing 10 starters on the Bearcats' defense, including every player on the front seven for 2009.
 The Bearcats recorded 110 tackles for loss in 2009 (8.46 per game) to rank third in the nation.
 They totaled 37 sacks and tied for 10th in the country averaging 2.85 sacks per contest.
 Cincinnati's defense allowed 3.6 rushing yards per carry.
-He groomed safety Aaron Webster in a First Team All-BIG EAST pick.

 Prior to Cincinnati, Diaco spent three years as the linebackers coach and special teams coordinator on Al Groh's coaching staff at the University of Virginia from 2006-08.
-At the conclusion of the 2008 season, was promoted to the Cavaliers' defensive coordinator position, but he left two months later to take the same position at Cincinnati.
+At the conclusion of the 2008 season, he was promoted to the Cavaliers' defensive coordinator position, but he left two months later to take the same position at Cincinnati.
 Virginia played in the Gator Bowl following `07.

 In his only season at Central Michigan (2005), Diaco turned around CMU's rushing defense that just two years earlier had ranked last in the Mid-American Conference.
 Under Diaco's watch, Central Michigan led the MAC, allowing only 113.7 rushing yards per game.
-He also helped defensive end Dan Bazuin lead the nation with 26.5 tackles for loss and tie a MAC record with 16 sacks.

 Diaco's first full-time position was at Western Illinois where he was the running backs coach and special teams coordinator in 1999 and 2000.
 The Leathernecks won the Gateway Conference crown in 2000 and made an appearance in the NCAA Division I-AA playoffs.

-Diaco and his wife Julia have two sons - Angelo and Michael - and a daughter Josephine.
+Diaco and his wife Julia have two sons -- Angelo and Michael - and a daughter Josephine.